Gattocrucco/lsqfitgp/docs/in.rst

 We got a nice random surface.
 The :class:`ExpQuad` kernel just worked out of the box with multidimensional input.
 What kernel are we using really?
 :class:`ExpQuad` is a subclass of :class:`IsotropicKernel`.
-This means it only depends on the distance between points, i.e. it doesn't care what the input is as long as it can apply Pythagoras' theorem.
+This means it only depends on the distance between points, i.e., it doesn't care what the input is as long as it can apply Pythagoras' theorem.
 So the kernel we used is:

 .. math::